 If your iPhone 12 is struggling, help is on the way.

 Apple’s confirmed a new iOS 14.3 milestone upgrade.
-The software is currently in beta testing.
-We expect it to arrive in December.
+The software is currently in beta testing and its release is imminent.

-If you can’t/don’t want to wait for the official release, you can download the iOS 14.3 beta onto your iPhone 12 model right now.
+If you can’t/don’t want to wait for the official release, you can download the iOS 14.3 beta onto your iPhone 12/iPhone 12 mini/iPhone 12 Pro/iPhone 12 Pro Max right now.

-For more on iOS 14.3 and the beta, please check out our guide.
+For more on iOS 14.3, please check out our guide.

 iOS 14.0 brought 11 new security patches to the iPhone.
 If you're interested in the exact nature of these improvements, you can read about them over on Apple's website.